Nite Flights (album): Content

 Nite Flights was the last album the trio recorded as a group, although the structure of the album, effectively split into three sections in which each member writes and sings, has led to both critics and band members describing it as more akin to three miniature solo albums than a true group album.

-The album is most notable for the first four songs, all written and sung by Scott Walker—his first original material since his 1970 solo album 'Til the Band Comes In, all of them notably darker in tone than the rest of the album, indicating the direction in which his later solo work would head.
+The album is most notable for the first four songs, all written and sung by Scott Walker.
+These were his first original songs since his 1970 solo album 'Til the Band Comes In, all of them notably darker in tone than the rest of the album, indicating the direction in which his later solo work would head.

 "The Electrician" is described by O'Leary as "a love song about American complicity in Central American torture regimes".

 The artwork was designed by Hipgnosis.

 Release

 Nite Flights was released in July 1978, through record label GTO.
 "The Electrician" was released as a single but, like the album, failed to chart.
-Scott Walker's four songs were also released as Shutout E.P. in 1978, under the Walker Brothers name.
+Scott Walker's four songs were also released as an EP titled Shutout in 1978, under the Walker Brothers name.

 Nite Flights was long out of print until the mid-1990s when it was re-released as a budget CD.
 In 2001, two outtakes from the Nite Flights sessions surfaced on the compilation album If You Could Hear Me Now.
 "The Ballad" written by John Walker is a complete song, the second outtake, "Tokyo Rimshot" is an unfinished instrumental written by Scott Walker.